-White House says Biden has confidence in Milley after book reveals top general, fearing Trump, conferred with China to avert war
+Biden says he has ‘great confidence’ in Milley after book reveals top general, fearing Trump, conferred with China to avert war

 Top general was so fearful Trump might spark war that he made secret calls to his Chinese counterpart, new book says

+Secret calls from Milley to Gen. Li Zuocheng of the People’s Liberation Army in October and January are detailed in a book by Washington Post associate editor Bob Woodward and national political reporter Robert Costa.

+Col. Dave Butler, a spokesman for Milley, said Wednesday that Milley had acted constitutionally and within his established responsibilities.
 In a statement, Butler said Milley “continues to act and advise within his authority in the lawful tradition of civilian control of the military and his oath to the Constitution.”

-Secret calls from Milley to Gen. Li Zuocheng of the People’s Liberation Army in October and January are detailed a book by Washington Post associate editor Bob Woodward and national political reporter Robert Costa.

 Butler’s statement largely confirmed the reporting in the book.